 Deliberate Poisoning Claims

 Deliberate poisoning is generally a targeted attack on someone, with the suspect attempting to inflict serious, life-threatening injuries on their victims.
 Often, injuries sustained as a result poisoning can be very complicated and can result in respiratory, gastrointestinal, renal or neurological effects.
 In the most severe cases, toxic injuries can result in death.
 One of…

 In the UK, offences involving firearms only make up a small percentage of overall recorded crime by the police.
 Just 0.2% of all police recorded offences (excluding fraud) involved firearms in the year ending March 2018.
 This has seen a decrease of 0.2% since the year ending March 2008, 10 years ago.
 However, despite a…

 Intentional Animal Attacks

-Intentional Animal Attacks are fairly rare but, in the event that they do occur, they can leave a victim with horrific, life-changing injuries.
-Often these attacks will involve dogs, but it is important to differentiate between those attacks that have been instigated deliberately by the owner of the animal, and those attacks that are caused directly by the animal itself.
-Often for…
+Intentional animal attacks are fairly rare but, in the event that they do occur, they can leave a victim with horrific, life-changing injuries.
+Often these attacks will involve dogs however it is extremely important to differentiate between those attacks that have been instigated deliberately by the owner of the animal and other attacks that have…

 Despite numerous recent campaigns, such as #stopknifecrime, to reduce the number of people either injured or killed in knife attacks, the number of knife-related incidents being reported to the police continues to rise.
 In the current climate, it is rare to be able view the weekly news without seeing some mention of knife crime.
 It…

 In the year ending March 2018, 1.4 million incidents of violence were recorded in England and Wales.
 Of these 1.4 million incidents, 47% resulted in injury with 17% involving serious wounding.
 In 60% of all violent incidents, the victim believed the assailant(s) were under the influence of drugs or alcohol and that the vast majority…